 Does your business manufacturer, sell, or serve food products?
 If the answer is yes, your company could be the target of a food contamination claim.
 Such claims can affect virtually any business in the food industry including farms, restaurants, grocery stores, food processors, and manufacturers.

+Incidents of food contamination are common.
+According to the Centers for Disease Control and Prevention (CDC), approximately 48 million Americans become ill every year due to a foodborne illness.
 Of the people who get sick, 128,000 are hospitalized, and 3,000 die.
 Foodborne illnesses may be caused by bacteria, viruses, parasites, or chemicals found in food.

 New Federal Legislation

 Most of the nation's food supply is overseen by the Food and Drug Administration (FDA), a federal agency.
 The FDA regulates all domestic and imported foods other than meat, poultry, and eggs (these foods are overseen by the U.S. Department of Agriculture).
 The FDA's authority was expanded in 2011 by the passage of the Food Safety Modernization Act.
 The Act enables the FDA to be proactive.
 The agency can now focus on preventing foodborne illness rather than just responding to it.
 Here are some of the law's key features: